NishanthJKumar/NishanthJKumar.github.io/_posts/2026-09-20-Tackling-Robotics-with-(V)LM-Agents.md

 Here, Astra placed first, ahead of every learned policy on the board.
 In both cases there is no other learned policy anywhere between the model and the robot.

-The full reported results are worth looking at because they yield at least two useful conclusions:
+The full reported results are worth looking at because they yield at least two useful trends:

 | | Robocurve (real arms, 20 trials/task) | RoboDojo (simulation, 42 tasks × 50 episodes) |